ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Libopts

-- This is a new lib containing only the function `elektraGetOpts`.
+- This is a new library containing only the function `elektraGetOpts`.
 This function can be used to parse command line arguments and environment variables and add their values to keys in the proc namespace.

   You can use `opt`, `opt/long` and `env` to specify a short, a long option and an environment variable.
 For more information take